10 MIT Fun Facts Every Applicant Should Know

 Today, you’ll see red and gray all over campus, especially during big events.
 One of the most visible displays comes from the Cardinal and Gray Society, made up of alums celebrating their 50th reunion.
 They lead the graduation processional, wearing bright red jackets and gray slacks or skirts, symbolizing the values MIT has held onto for generations.

-4. You can actually earn a Pirate Certificate here.
+4. You can actually earn a Pirate Certificate at MIT.

 There’s even talk of a secret oath sworn by new pirates, though no one really knows what it is.
 If you’ve ever dreamed of being both a scientist and a swashbuckler, this tradition is for you.
 It’s just another example of how MIT mixes serious achievement with a sense of humor.